saphanaacademy/powerweek2018/Prerequisites/Prerequisites.md

 1. Edit **PATH** in the System Variables area.
 	![](images/38.png)

-1. Add a new value that corresponds to where OpenSSL has been installed (be sure to include /bin at the end).
+1. Add a new value that corresponds to where OpenSSL has been installed (be sure to include \bin at the end).
 	![](images/39.png)

 1. Save all changes.